zulfi0/hserv/README.md

 I hope it will help you in testing SSRF while you do Bug bounty hunter.

-> Note : Only use for basic testing.

 ## Installation
 1. Clone this project
 ```